MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Lying can never save us from another lie.
+> To get angry is like to revenge yourself for the guilt of others.
-> -- Vaclav Havel
+> -- Jonathan Swift